mwhesse/whisper-assistant-vscode/README.md

   <img src="https://raw.githubusercontent.com/mwhesse/whisperx-assistant-vscode/main/images/whisperx-assistant.png" alt="Whisper Assistant">
 </p>

-# Whisper Assistant: Your Voice-Driven Coding Companion
+# WhisperX Assistant: Your Voice-Driven Coding Companion

-Whisper Assistant is an extension for Visual Studio Code that transcribes your spoken words into text within the VSCode & Cursor editor.
+WhisperX Assistant is an extension for Visual Studio Code that transcribes your spoken words into text within the VSCode & Cursor editor.
 This hands-free approach to coding allows you to focus on your ideas instead of your typing.

 ✨ **Features:**